themesberg/flowbite-svelte/src/routes/components/avatar.md

 <Htwo label="Placeholder" />

-When there is no custom image available a placehoder is displayed.
+When there is no custom image available a placeholder is displayed.

 ```svelte example class="flex gap-4" hideScript
 <script>